Feedback Refined Local-Global Network for Super-Resolution of Hyperspectral Imagery: Introduction

-Image super-resolution (SR) is a promising signal post-processing technique, which aims at inferring a high-resolution image from one or sequential observed low-resolution images \cite{1518950}.
-According to the number of input images, hyperspectral image super-resolution techniques can be divided into two categories: fusion-based hyperspectral image super-resolution and single hyperspectral image super-resolution \cite{7946218}.
-The former improves the spatial resolution of the observed hyperspectral image by merging the observed low-resolution (LR) image with high-resolution (HR) auxiliary image (such as panchromatic, RGB, or multispectral image).
-For instance, Akhtar \emph{et al}. \cite{7298986} suggested using non-parametric Bayesian sparse representation to fuse a high-resolution RGB image with a low resolution hyperspectral image.
-By considering the hyperspectral image as a 3D tensor, Li \emph{et al}. \cite{8359412} proposed a coupled sparse tensor factorization fusion approach.
-Recently, deep learning-based fusion methods have achieved great success due to the powerful representational ability of convolution neural networks (CNNs) \cite{8435923, sidorov2019deep}.
-Qi \emph{et al}. \cite{xie2019multispectral} proposed a model-based deep learning approach for merging an high-resolution multispectral image and low-resolution hyperspectral images to generate a high-resolution hyperspectral image.
-Taking advantages of the powerful expression ability of CNNs, Wei \emph{et al}. \cite{9162463} explored a new HSI super-resolution network, which incorporates a deep structure as the regularizer/prior.
-However, most of these methods assume that the input auxiliary image is well co-registered with the low-resolution hyperspectral image.
-In practical applications, such well co-registered auxiliary images are usually hard or impossible to be accessed, which limits the progress of this type of method.
+Recently, HSI super-resolution approaches have been intensively studied in remote sensing \cite{9334383}.
+Based on the number of input images, the HSI super-resolution methods can be roughly divided into fusion-based HSI super-resolution \cite{9508188,9363338,chen2021hyperspectral} and single HSI super-resolution \cite{fu2021bidirectional,9329109,wang2022dilated}.
+The fusion-based HSI super-resolution methods improves the spatial resolution by combining the observed low-resolution HSI with high-resolution multispectral image or panchromatic.
+For example, Wei \emph{et al}. \cite{7010915} introduced a variational-based approach to merge a high-resolution multispectral image with a low-resolution HSI.
+By considering the HSI as a 3D tensor, Wan \emph{et al}. \cite{9082892} designed a nonlocal 4-D tensor dictionary learning-based fusion approach.
+More recently, deep learning-based fusion methods have achieved excellent performance with the powerful representation capability of convolution neural network.
+For instance, Wei \emph{et al}. \cite{9292466} suggested using the deep neural network to capture plenty of HSI statistics and then putting these priors to regularize the super-resolution procedure of HSIs.
+Wei \emph{et al}. \cite{9162463} recently further designed a deep recursive residual network to probe the deep statistical prior information.
+Most fusion-based methods assume that the high-resolution auxiliary image is well co-registered with the low-resolution HSI.
+In real applications, it is difficult to obtain these co-registered auxiliary images, which hinders the progress of such technique.

-Compared with fusion-based hyperspectral image super-resolution, single hyperspectral image super-resolution has been limited advancement due complex spectral patterns in hyperspectral image and no auxiliary information.
-In order to explore the relationship between successive spectral bands, some single super-resolution approaches based on sparse and dictionary learning or low-rank approximation have been proposed \cite{6854256,2017Hyperspectral}.
-Huang \emph{et al}. \cite{6854256} proposed a novel super-resolution mapping method via multi-dictionary based sparse representation.
-Wang \emph{et al}. \cite{2017Hyperspectral} introduced a new tensor-based approach to solve the HSI super-resolution problem by modeling three three intrinsic characteristics of HSI.
-However, the hand-crafted priors can only reflect one aspect of the hyperspectral data.